DangerNoodleIteration/Iteration_Project/README.md

     guesses,
     targetWord,
   ]);
-  /* Note: adding keyStates to the dependency array will create an infinite loop */
+  /* Note: adding keyStates to the dependency array will create a circular dependency that leads to an infinite loop */
 ```

 **2. Component unit testing:** Mocking Supabase client import with the word "cat"